 Aside from informing your Bloomreach TPM when you choose your thematic URL pattern, you don't need to do anything further for this part of your integration until your TPM lets you know it's time to continue.
 In the meantime, you can continue your API deployment.

-To deploy your thematic XML sitemap, select the appropriate set of instructions and follow the steps.
+To deploy your thematic XML sitemap, follow the appropriate set of instructions:

 - Copy the map file to your site's root folder.